Omaha Racers: Rochester Flyers (1987–89)

 The Rochester Flyers would finish 20-34 (fifth place in the Western Division) in the 1987–88 season, failing to qualify for the CBA playoffs.
-In 1988–89 the Flyers finished last in the West with a 16-38 record.
+In 1988–89 the Flyers finished last in the West with a 16–38 record.
 Despite averaging approximately 2,600 fans per home game, the team moved to Omaha, Nebraska after the season.

 Omaha Racers (1989–1997)

-Before the start of the Racers inaugural season, the CBA ruled that the team's ownership was not financially solvent and franchise would need to be put up for sale.
-Terren Peizer purchased the team on September 15, 1989 and announced he would keep the team in Omaha.
-Team president and general manager Mike Cole told Ray Waddell of Amusement Business, "We're very happy with how it has worked out [...]
+Before the start of the Racers' inaugural season, the CBA ruled that the team's ownership was not financially solvent and the franchise would need to be put up for sale.
+Terren Peizer purchased the team on September 15, 1989, and announced he would keep the team in Omaha.
+Team president and general manager Mike Cole told Ray Waddell of Amusement Business, "We're very happy with how it has worked out ...
 We pulled off something many people said we couldn't do."
-Under head coach Mike Thibault, the Racers went 29-27 in 1989–90 and made the CBA playoffs in the National Conference, where they lost to the San Jose Jammers in the first round.
-It was the first post-season appearance for the franchise since Detroit swept them in the 1984–1985 Western Division final.
+Under head coach Mike Thibault, the Racers went 29–27 in 1989–90 and made the CBA playoffs in the National Conference, where they lost to the San Jose Jammers in the first round.
+Peizer sold the team in 1990.

 On February 4, 1990, Racers player Roland Gray set a franchise record for points scored in a game with 45 in a game against the San Jose Jammers.
-The 1990–91 Racers would have the best record in franchise history (39-17), but lost to the Quad City Thunder in the American Conference finals.
+The 1990–91 Racers had the best record in franchise history (39–17), but lost to the Quad City Thunder in the American Conference finals.
 Tim Legler was named the team's most valuable player following the season.

-Moving back to the National Conference in 1991–92, Omaha finished second in the Northern Division (37-19) to the Rapid City Thrillers.
+Moving back to the National Conference in 1991–92, Omaha finished second in the Northern Division (37–19) to the Rapid City Thrillers.
 After defeating the Oklahoma City Cavalry in the second round of the playoffs, the Racers lost to the Thrillers in the conference finals, 3 games to 2.

 The 1992–93 Racers made it to the top, after finishing second in the Northern Division (28-28) again to Rapid City.
 Omaha beat the Wichita Falls Texans in the first round, then slipped past Rapid City in a five-game conference final.
 In the CBA championship, Omaha defeated the Grand Rapids Hoops in six games.
-A 106-98 win on May 1, 1993 in Grand Rapids would be the high-water mark of the franchise.
-In spite of their success, the attendance dropped during the 1992–93 season, which promoted team officials to announce that if they failed to sell 3,500 season tickets before the start of the next season the Racers would relocate.
+A 106–98 win on May 1, 1993, in Grand Rapids was the high-water mark of the franchise.
+In spite of their success, attendance dropped during the 1992–93 season, which led team officials to announce that if they failed to sell 3,500 season tickets before the start of the next season the Racers would relocate.
 Omaha averaged 3,062 attendees per game during the 1992–93 season, which was down from 3,875 per game the season before.